virtual-labs/engineers-forum/ph4/services/development-process.md

 The CPE Team has created tools to streamline the experiment development process, ensuring smooth integration of development workflows with local and GitHub Pages testing:

-1. **[VS Code Extension](https://vlead.vlabs.ac.in/development/#authoring-environment):** A Visual Studio Code extension that simplifies and enhances the local development workflow for creating experiments.
+**[VS Code Extension](https://vlead.vlabs.ac.in/development/#authoring-environment):** A Visual Studio Code extension that simplifies and enhances the local development workflow for creating experiments.
-2. **[Web VS Code Extension](https://github.com/virtual-labs/tool-web-ext-vscode/blob/main/README.md):** A web-based Visual Studio Code extension that supports online experiment development workflows.

 #### Step 4: Initiating the Development Process

 *Note: This section is for completeness and falls outside the direct responsibilities of the CPE team.*

 1. **Populate the `dev` Branch:**
 Add the experiment's source code to the `dev` branch and perform local unit testing.
 Avoid including unnecessary files in the repository.
+For building and testing the experiment code locally through command-line, click [here](#target-text)
 2. **Retain Essential Files and Branches:**
 Ensure the `gh-pages` branch, `.github` directory, and `LICENSE` file are kept intact, as they are essential for deployment.
 3. **Merge to testing Branch:**